react-epfl/shindig-react/readme.md

 Prepare .war files for Production and Reacttest
 =======================

-    make test  -> build reacttest.war in the current directory make prod  -> build production.war in the current directory make all   -> build both reacttest.war and production
+    make react  -> build reacttest.war in the current directory make prod  -> build production.war in the current directory make all   -> build both reacttest.war and production